Amman Kovil Kizhakale: Plot

-Chinnamani along with visitors go to Kanmani's house, but she embarrasses him in front of everyone, .She also breaks his Harmonium for which in anger and in retaliation he breaks Kanmani's car and slaps her when she intervenes.
-Kanmani beats Chinnamani with whip as it was decided by the panchayat for punishing Chinnamani.
-Angered, Chinnamani marries Kanmani by tying the thaali around her neck immediately without her consent.
-Kanmani's mother Janaki tells the truth to Kanmani about Chinnamani.
+Chinnamani, along with visitors, goes to Kanmani's house, but she embarrasses him in front of everyone.
+She also breaks his harmonium.
+In anger and retaliation, he breaks Kanmani's car and slaps her when she intervenes.
+Kanmani beats Chinnamani with a whip, as it was decided by the panchayat to punish Chinnamani.
+Angered, Chinnamani marries Kanmani by tying the nuptial chain around her neck immediately without her consent.
+Kanmani's mother Janaki later tells her the truth about Chinnamani.